ProFormA/proformaxml/Whitepaper.md

 #### Archive restriction

- - <b>unpack-files-from-archive</b> specifies if uploaded archives (zip/jar) should
-   be unpacked automatically.
-If it is set to *false,* no extraction takes place and the archive is used as it is.
  - the filename of the uploaded archive must match "allowed-archive-filename"

 There is a choice for handling the file restrictions.